beigi-reza/atlassian-software/README.md

-# Atlassian Software Docker Compose + Activate
+# Atlassian Data Center Software - Docker Compose + Activate
 This prject run & Activate (crack) Attlasian software as docker container, All programs can be run behind a reverse proxy

 Persian